 Chronic inflammation can eventually cause permanent joint damage and disability.

 Many people with PsA also have symptoms of psoriasis, including itchy and painful skin lesions.

 People with PsA are also at increased risk of inflammation in other body parts, including the eyes and the digestive system.
 This can add to their discomfort.

-There is very little research into PsA and weather.
-Some people with PsA find that it gets worse during the winter, report the National Psoriasis Foundation.
+There is little research into PsA and weather.
+According to the National Psoriasis Foundation, some people with PsA find that it worsens during the winter.
 Other people notice no difference in their symptoms from one season to another.

 Some experts believe that changes in atmospheric pressure may also play a role.
 Atmospheric pressure drops when a cold front is approaching.
 This may cause the joints to painfully expand.